sst/guide/_examples/how-to-use-mongodb-atlas-in-your-serverless-app.md

 To learn more about the deployment types [head over to the MongoDB docs](https://docs.atlas.mongodb.com/choose-database-deployment-type/).

-Note that, Serverless instances are in a preview release and do not support some Atlas features.
-You can [read more about the Serverless instance limitations](https://docs.atlas.mongodb.com/reference/serverless-instance-limitations/).
+Note that serverless instances are in a preview release and currently do not support some Atlas features.
+You can [read more about the supported capabilities for serverless instance](https://docs.atlas.mongodb.com/reference/serverless-instance-limitations/).

 To **create a new Cluster**, we are using the new **Serverless Instance** option.
 Make sure to **select AWS** as the cloud provider and **pick a region** where you are deploying your SST app.
 In this example, we are using `us-east-1`.